 Weiyis electric nail machine for manicure and pedicure is made of high-quality aluminum alloy body.
 This product is user-friendly.
 It has a soft vibration sound and gives you a complete salon look just by sitting at home.
 It is lightweight so you can carry it on any trips you go.

 This machine comes with 6 drills for your nail art.
 It is recommended not to use the machine continuously for over 20 minutes as it can overheat.
 The speed settings are adjustable.
-With regards to changing the drill all you need to do is pull out and plug in the drill, you wish to use without any hassle.
+With regards to changing the drill all you need to do is pull out and plug in the drill you wish to use.

 The Fancii nail file runs on two AAA batteries for ultimate portability.
 It works well on either acrylic or natural nails.
 And it even has a built-in UV dryer in its stand.
 That’s clever because it saves space.
 Otherwise, you’d need your own UV drying light.